Why are cancer patients considered vulnerable to COVID-19?

 “The highest risk factor for contracting COVID-19 is exposure from an infected family member.
 It is the entire family’s responsibility to keep the cancer patient safe,” she adds.

 It’s also a good idea to keep at least two weeks’ worth of medication, food, and supplies on hand when possible.
 Make sure you have an updated list of all medications and chemotherapy administrations (including dates), as this would be important to have on hand should you require emergency care.

 What should cancer patients do if they experience symptoms of COVID-19?

 Dr. Rimawi advises cancer patients who experience COVID-19 symptoms to call their oncologist right away rather than immediately coming to the office.

 “Staff can either direct them to come in, send them to a testing location, or direct them to the emergency room.
 If a patient is having severe symptoms and can’t wait, call 911,” he says.

 Again, in the event of an emergency, have your medication list and chemotherapy administration record available.

 For more information, visit the National Institutes of Health website or the Centers for Disease Control website.
-Another resource, our oncology teams at CHI St. Luke’s Health are always here to support you.
+Another resource, our oncology teams at St. Luke’s Health are always here to support you.